JesseEmond/blitz-2021-chal/README.md

 On our first attempt we had a hand crafted switch-based implementation, but that turned out to be pretty bad in terms of branch prediction and ended up being not as fast as we hoped.
-After a few iterations on it, we scraped it and ended up using [Ragel](http://www.colm.net/open-source/ragel/) to generate a goto-based implementation with the challenge JSON absumptions backed in which, this time, performed really well with branch prediction.
+After a few iterations on it, we scraped it and ended up using [Ragel](http://www.colm.net/open-source/ragel/) to generate a goto-based implementation with the challenge JSON assumptions backed in which, this time, performed really well with branch prediction.

-Here's what the challenge parser state machine ended up looking like:
+Here's what the final challenge parser state machine looks like:

 ![Challenge State Machine diagram](./python/cson.svg)

-TODO(will): numbers.h
+After having tackled the input side, we went on to look at the output side.
+Expanding on the 2-digit grouping output we experimented with 4-digits instead in an attempt to mostly remove the need for divisions and modulus.
+We generated a static array with all the first 10000 number digits encoded as `uint32` values.
+Numbers with less than 4 digits were left padded with spaces since JSON allows whitespace between elements, but not leading zeros.

-TODO(will): analysis of cache hits/misses
+TODO(will): cache hits analysis

-Finally, as a last effort, we also changed the HTTP parsing to an other Ragel state machine.
+Finally, as a last effort, we also changed the HTTP parsing to another Ragel state machine with yet even more backed in assumptions.
 That way, the entire request for the smaller challenges can be received in one single socket read call.

 One very cool idea that we [read about](https://kholdstare.github.io/technical/2020/05/26/faster-integer-parsing.html) to quickly parse the data to ints (one of our bigger bottlenecks), was the use of SIMD to parse multiple characters at